 Yelp reviews are some of the hardest online reviews to get from your customers.
-We look at why that is and guide you on exactly how to get more Yelp reviews.
+We look at why that is, and guide you on how to get more of them.

 You might have a small army of loyal customers, but if your Yelp page is quiet, you may find it harder to attract new customers into the fold.